-9.3 Accounting Principles
+9.3 Accounting

-The accounting method will be cash-based accounting.
-The recognition of revenue (repayments) will be realized when the transfer of funds from the PFI have been reviewed.
+The accounting method will be on a Cash (Comp 2 and 3) and Accrual (Comp 1) basis.
+NRPB performs the necessary reconciliations to report to the Bank using cash basis.
+For Component 1, expenditures are recognized upon the actual transfer of the funds for AR or WC from the PFIs to the MSMEs and not upon the approval of the related AR and WC MSME package.
+For Components 2 and 3, expenditures are recognized upon the payment of the receipt of the goods or related services.
 As there are no fixed assets on the balance sheet or inventory there will be no need to adopt valuation conventions or inventory management choices (FIFO or LIFO).
 Further, as there are no assets there is no depreciation either.

-9.4 Accounting Procedures
+Accounting Procedures